 Soft bristled toothbrushes are still made of nylon, but are made of thinner strands.
 Because they feel natural against your teeth and gums, the latter is less likely to bleed or incur damage.
 Along with excellent toothbrush ergonomics, you’ll be able to clean your teeth as efficiently as possible.

 Some people still refuse to use a soft bristled toothbrush because they think these don’t clean as effectively.
 The truth is, true cleanliness lies in the way you maneuver your toothbrush while you brush, how often you brush in a day, and the kind of diet that you have.
 Most of us overlook these factors and resort to hard-bristled toothbrushes or aggressive brushing right away.
 We need to consider how sensitive our dental area is, and if using hard materials to clean them is really a good idea to achieve our optimum dental health.

 To ensure that you get the right toothbrush for your specific needs, you’ll need to consult with your dentist.
-If in Raleigh, NC, reach out to us at VPreston Dental and we’ll make sure that you get the right info you need!
+If in Raleigh, NC, reach out to us atand we’ll make sure that you get the right info you need!